ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/_index.md

 ---
-title: Debugging with MTE on Google Pixel 8
+title: Debug with MTE on Google Pixel 8

 minutes_to_complete: 20

-who_is_this_for: This is an advanced topic for developers interested in learning how to use the Arm Memory Tagging Extension (MTE) to detect memory safety bugs with Android Studio.
+who_is_this_for: This is an advanced topic for developers interested in learning how to use the Arm Memory Tagging Extension (MTE) to detect memory safety bugs with Android Studio on a Google Pixel 8 smartphone.

 learning_objectives:
     - Recognize common memory safety bugs in Android applications.
-    - Understand an Android MTE Test app implementing common memory bugs.
+    - Describe how you can use an Android MTE Test app to implement common memory bugs.
     - Build the MTE Test app in Android Studio.
     - Enable and disable MTE in the Android Manifest.
     - Debug the MTE Test app in Android Studio on a Google Pixel 8 smartphone.